atomone-hub/govgen/README.md

     4. Revert to standard Cosmos SDK v0.46.16 without the Liquid Staking Module (LSM)
     5. Changed Bech32 prefixes to `govgen` (see `cmd/govgend/cmd/config.go`)
     6. Reduced hard-coded ante min-deposit percentage to 1% (see `ante/gov_ante.go:minInitialDepositFraction`)
+    7. Removed ability for validators to vote on proposals with delegations, they can only use their own stake
+    8. Remove community spend proposal
+    9. Allow selecting different voting periods for different proposal types